A strong team culture doubles employee engagement

 Unlock the Power of Subcultures

 Don’t underestimate the power of team culture.
-It’s not that the overall culture doesn’t matter.
-But, instead of a top-down approach, design and build your culture by leveraging existing team subcultures.
+It’s not that the overall culture doesn’t matter, but instead of seeing them as opposite things, unlock the full potential when team and company culture feed off each other.

 The shift is not smooth, though.
 All transformations are human, emotional, and messy.